nogibjj/Jaxon-Yue-Individual-Project-3/README.md

 1. **Data Extraction**
    * Utilizes the `requests` library to retrive the wages data from the URLs listed above
    * Downloads and stores the data in Databricks FileStore
-   * Includes respective data validation checks to ensure the quality of the data
 2. **Databricks Environment Setup**
    * Establishes a connection to Databricks using respective environment variables (`SERVER_HOSTNAME` and `ACCESS_TOKEN`)
 3. **Data Transformation and Load**